- Rating: Moderate

 “History never really says goodbye.
 History says, “See you later.”” – Eduardo Galeano

-There’s a piece of history that has been silently standing still for over 100 years that can be found in Payson, Arizona.
-The only way to reach this desolate area is by hiking toward it and exploring it for yourself.
+The Railroad Tunnel hiking trail is a piece of history that has been silently standing still for over 100 years.
+Found in Payson, Arizona, the only way to reach this desolate area is by hiking toward it and exploring it for yourself.

 In the late 1800s the entrepreneurs of the Arizona Mineral Belt where looking to build a railroad to transport ore from Globe, AZ to Flagstaff, AZ.
 Although by building this railroad it meant that over 3,000 feet would have to be tunneled through the Mogollon Rim — also known as the “backbone of Arizona.”
 The Mogollon Rim is an uplifted cliff that rises 2,000 feet in places and spans 200 miles across Arizona.
 It begins in the Colorado Plateau and continues on to New Mexico.
 Needless to say, this was not going to be a small task.